 You should check ED2010 and if there’s a company that you’re really interested, just follow their blogs/social media — you’ll probably hear about them hiring interns at some point.

 About your major, I find that that’s not really an important part of getting a fashion internship.
 It’s all about your work experience and extracurricular activities.
 Did you volunteer at a fashion week happening in your city?
 Did you work for your school paper?
 Do you write for a blog?
 Are you good with Photoshop?
 That’s the stuff on resumes that fashion companies look for.
-Major shmajor.posted 12 months ago
+Major shmajor.posted over 1 year ago